balou1902/tACS_effects_on_single_neurons/NEURON_code/README.md

 ### init.hoc

 This file is the main file of the simulation.
 All the .hoc files required to run a simulation are loaded.
 The user can use a simple value for the tACS amplitude or a vector of values.
 At the end of the simulation, a folder will be generated in which results will be saved.
+This is the file you need to run to launch a simulation.
 Please notice that you need to modify the path of your working directory.

 ### mySettings.hoc